Crecket/node-chat-server/README.md

-# nodejs-end-to-end
+# node-chat-server
-A simple (And probably insecure) attempt at end-to-end encryption using Javscript and NodeJS
+A simple (And probably insecure) attempt at end-to-end encryption using Javscript and NodeJS.
+Client can be found [here](https://github.com/Crecket/node-chat-client)

 ## Requirements
 - node.js